purabtpatel/Road-To-Success/Documents/DhruvilKansara.md

 Meeting with purab about what security has left. im doing regex.
 Also meeting with purab and UI as it seems they have work to merge into master

+Plan was changed.
+Tom and sergio will be working on regex, forgot password, email verification.
+I have been tasked with clean up by Purab.
+The following files were deleted within pull requests and commented out as to who had what.
+Appointmentlist.js
+Appointmentlistscell.js
+Appointmentlistscell.mock.js
+Appointmentlistscell.stories.js

+Also certain branches older than 2 weeks were deleted.
+They are as follows: